KianFitz/KianFitz/README.md

 - 👀 I’m interested in Games!
 - 🌱 I’m currently looking to learn Assembly + Hardware.
 - 💞️ I’m looking to collaborate on any project related to games, game servers, or emulation!
-- 📫 How to reach me: Discord: Nellag#2582 Twitter: @ImNellag Skills mostly in C# and C++ but am willing to learn other languages!
+- 📫 How to reach me: Discord: Nellag
+Skills mostly in C# and C++ but am willing to learn other languages!